NuclearMonster/randostargate/README.md

 where it uses https://cheapbotstootsweet.com/ to operate

 ## bluesky
-The bot is now on blue sky. https://bsky.app/profile/randostargate.bsky.social where it uses https://bluebotsdonequick.com to operate
+The bot is also on blue sky. https://bsky.app/profile/randostargate.bsky.social where it uses https://bluebotsdonequick.com to operate

 ## thank you!!